 Individualized Care From a Team You Can Trust

-The partnership between HH staff and our clients’ families creates the foundation for success.
+The partnership between HH team members and our clients’ families creates the foundation for success.
 We work with families to identify their main goals of care, and then develop weekly, one-on-one therapy sessions to support those goals.
 This customized approach helps to set our clients up for success.

 The Helping Hand Way

 The Outpatient Programs at Helping Hand focuses on providing individualized care on a weekly basis to people with developmental disabilities.
 Our focus is simple: genuine care and education to transform lives.
 We work with families to identify their main goals of care, and work through weekly, one-on-one therapy sessions to achieve those goals.
 Our inclusive environment is free of judgment or “cookie cutter” treatment plans.
 We also provide high quality care to children of families who are underserved, regardless of their background.
 Each client is celebrated as an individual and our care is focused on their unique needs.
 Our therapists are specialized in pediatrics and developmental disabilities, and stay up-to-date on the newest evidenced-based and client-centered practice.